 Acknowledgement.
 The authors would like to thank Ilia Itenberg, Viatcheslav Kharlamov for very fruitful discussion of real plane curves, and Alexander Merkurjev, Alexander Vishik for discussions on quadratic forms and Witt's theory.
+The authors also thank Igor Dolgachev for providing useful references and Andrey Trepalin for the help with the proof of Lemma 9.4.
 The third author would like to thank the University of Basel for the wonderful years spent there and especially Jérémy Blanc for hospitality and numerous discussions (also related to this paper).
+The last author would like to thank the Laboratoire Angevin de Recherche en Mathématiques, University of Angers, for the support she received during the initial stages of this project.
 This project was initiated at the conference "Algebraic Geometry in Auckland" and we thank Sione Ma'u and the University of Auckland for the stimulating atmosphere.
 This project was completed during first author's stay at l'Institut des Hautes Études Scientifiques.
 We thank the institute for the hospitality.
+Finally, we would like to thank the anonymous referees for their detailed reports and extremely helpful comments on an earlier version of this paper.

-During this project, Susanna Zimmermann was supported by the ANR Project FIBALGA ANR-18-CE40-0003-01, the Projet PEPS 2019 "JC/JC", the Project Étoiles montantes of the Région Pays de la Loire, the project ANR-22-ERCS-0013-01 and by the Centre Henri Lebesgue.
+During this project, Susanna Zimmermann was supported by the ANR Project FIBALGA ANR-18-CE40-0003-01, the Project PEPS 2019 "JC/JC", the Project Étoiles montantes of the Région Pays de la Loire, the project ANR-22-ERCS-0013-01 and by the Centre Henri Lebesgue.
 Ivan Cheltsov was supported by the Leverhulme Trust grant RPG-2021-229.
 Frédéric Mangolte was partially supported by the ANR grant ENUM-GEOM ANR-18-CE40-0009.